hopetambala/SI664-docs/orm/django_orm.md

 django.db.utils.NotSupportedError: DISTINCT ON fields is not supported by this database backend
 ```

-:warning: Django will add all fields referenced in an `order_by()` clause to those fields
+:warning: Django will add all fields referenced in an `order_by()` to its SQL SELECT clause.
+This
-purposely included in the `distinct()` clause.
-This can lead to duplication of rows in the
+ can cause unexpected results when using the `distinct()` clause.
+See the Django `QuerySet` API
-`QuerySet`.
+ [distinct()](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#distinct) documentation for more details.

 The following two examples illustrate how use of `distinct()` can impact the number of results
 returned: